Taichi-Kamei/ENPH353_Controller/report/ENPH353_Final_Report.typ

   // Add a label for referencing (use a name enclosed in angle brackets) )
 \
-There are multiple state transition that uses clue board, and those are done by using the clue type on the board which gets detected by our CNN model.
-In some states, there are chances of robot missing the clue board, and failing to transition to the desired state.
-To avoid that from happening, we decided to have backup state transition conditions if possible.
-For example, the transition from "Dirt_Road" to "Narrow_Road" can be transitioned either by detecting the clue board or by detecting the contour of the lake.
-This allowed
+There are multiple state transition using clue board, and those are done by using the clue type detected by our CNN model.
+In some states, there is a chance of robot missing the clue board, and failing to transition to the desired state.
+To avoid this, we decided to have backup transition condition if possible.
+For example, the transition from "Dirt_Road" to "Narrow_Road" can happen either by detecting the clue board or by detecting the contour of the lake.

 == Controller GUI